+In our opinion, the morphotype test can be universally applied as an alternative to genotyping in three fields.
+Firstly, it can be used for monitoring the taxonomic structure of commercial and wild populations, e.g. in the “mussel watch” contaminant monitoring programs, because deviations of the morphotype frequencies may be a warning sign of the taxonomic change.
+Secondly, it may prove useful for mapping the species distribution.
+Detailed mapping is likely to require a great number of samples because the distribution of the species in contact zones is usually highly mosaic (see Katolikova et al. 2016 and references therein).
+A cheap and fast alternative to genotyping is very desirable in this case.
+Thirdly, the morphotype test can be used when only dead mussel shells are available, e.g. for interpretations of the taxonomic structure of natural history collections or samples of dead shells left behind by some mussel predators.

+Тут, по-моему, опять новая тема. Нужен новый подзаголовок?

 The reliable application of the test requires good genotyped references, ideally - empirical relationships between morphotype frequencies and taxonomic structure of populations, different for different contact zones, as provided here (Table ?).
 For all contact zones but in Northern Russia our regressions require further refinement since relatively small numbers of samples were included.
 For mixed populations from the Baltic and the Gulf of Maine the same as for such populations from Northwestern Greenland and American coast north from the Gulf of Maine, unstudied by us, collections of genotyped mussels should remain from previous extensive population-genetic studies (e.g. MacDonald et al. 1991; Bates, Innes 1995; Rawson et al. 2001; Stuckas et al. 2017; Wenne et al. 2020).
 These collections could be used for further calibration of the test.
 If such effort will be undertaken for Greenland and subarctic American populations, salinity should be considered as a potential covariate of morphotype variation.

+A reliable application of the morphotype test requires good genotyped references.
+Ideally, empirical relationships should be established between the morphotype frequencies and the taxonomic structure of populations in a given contact zone, as they were in our study (Table ?).
+Even our regressions require further refinement for all the contact zones except Northern Russia, since they are based on a relatively small number of samples.
+On a reassuring note, for mixed populations from the Baltic and the Gulf of Maine as well as for the populations from Northwestern Greenland and the American coast north of the Gulf of Maine unexamined in this study, collections of genotyped mussels probably remain from previous extensive population genetic studies (e.g. MacDonald et al. 1991; Bates, Innes 1995; Rawson et al. 2001; Stuckas et al. 2017; Wenne et al. 2020).
+These collections could be used for further calibration of the morphotype test.
+If such an effort is undertaken for Greenland and subarctic American populations, salinity should be considered as a potential covariate of the morphotype variation.